 The story begins on a regular day back in January 2019.
 An order came in for three black and gold bow ties which were for sale on my website.
-There was certainly nothing unusual about that but when I looked closely all was not as it seemed.
-I noticed that the bow ties were being sent to the BBC costume department for Doctor Who.
+There was certainly nothing unusual about that, but when I looked closely all was not as it seemed.
+I noticed that the bow ties were being sent to a very particular costume department.
 Immediately I started wondering what was going on and I emailed the customer to see if they were willing to share any details with me.
-I quickly got a polite response saying that they weren’t able to tell me anything at that time and that I must keep it a secret which, due to customer confidentiality, was guaranteed.
+I quickly got a polite response saying that they weren’t able to tell me anything at that time and that I must keep it a secret!

-You can find more details and purchase the bow tie by clicking HERE
+You can find more details and purchase the bow tie HERE

 As the months passed by, I pretty much forgot about the order, assuming that nothing had come of it.
-I guessed that costumes and props were regularly bought for shows and never used.
+I guessed that costumes and props were frequently bought for shows and never used.

 Then, completely out of the blue, on the 23rd November 2019, I received a short email from the customer who had purchased the bow ties back in January saying that the bow tie was “in the trailer” and “thank you for keeping the secret”.
 That was it!
 I was left standing in the chiller aisle of the supermarket in complete shock!

 I can’t claim to have been an avid Doctor Who fan but I’ve enjoyed the show over the years and I particularly remember loving the episodes of the late 80’s with Sylvester McCoy.
 I also enjoyed the Matt Smith episodes.
-Matt was wearing the bow tie in his incarnation as Doctor Who a good few years before I started Blue Eyes Bow Ties but his quote, “bow ties are cool”, is something that I’ve referred to many times.
-I’m certainly going to be following Jodie Whittaker as Doctor Who VERY closely from now on!
+Matt was wearing a bow tie in his incarnation as Doctor Who a good few years before I started Blue Eyes Bow Ties but his quote, “bow ties are cool”, is something that I’ve referred to many times.

-During interviews that I’ve done recently everyone’s asked me what I think about women wearing bow ties which, if I’m honest, I think is a bit of a non-sensical question!
+During interviews that I’ve done, everyone’s asked me what I think about women wearing bow ties which, if I’m honest, I think is a bit of a non-sensical question!
 I mean, why wouldn’t women be able to wear bow ties?
 But I do understand that they are traditionally seen as male accessories.
-In recent years this view has definitely been changing and more and more women that I know of are buying bow ties to wear themselves and I think it looks great.
+In recent years this view has definitely been changing and more and more women are buying bow ties to wear themselves, and I think it looks great.
 Jodie Whittaker, in her role as Doctor Who, is really championing this shift in fashion and I think it’s brilliant.

 I chose the fabric for the Doctor Who bow tie initially because I liked it, that’s how I tend to manage buying fabrics for my business.
 But I also chose it because black and gold is an extremely popular combination for bow ties and I have many customers who pick designs based around these colours.
 Anything with a metallic element is also popular as it adds a different dimension (if you’ll pardon the pun!) to the bow tie, particularly under sparkling lights.